max9001/temp_workspace/README.md

 		ros2 topic list -t

-  - 'talker' should be in the topic list
+  - `talker` should be in the topic list

     `/talker [std_msgs/msg/String]`